ECMWFCode4Earth/Elefridge.jl/README.md

 algorithms.
 The entire CAMS data set can be compressed into its real information with this technique by a factor of 13, relative to 32-bit floating-point numbers.
-Most lossless compression algorithms work on one-dimensional arrays, but making use of the correlation in three spatial dimensions with zfp, an overall compression factor of 26 (1.2 bit per value) for the entire dataset is achieved.
+Most lossless compression algorithms work on one-dimensional arrays, but making use of the correlation in three spatial dimensions with the compression method zfp, an overall compression factor of 26 (1.2 bit per value) for the entire dataset is achieved.
 This study provides evidence that climate and weather forecast data archives can be reduced by one to two orders of magnitude in size without losing valuable information.

 ## 1. Linear and logarithmic quantisation